 The original page and variations are:

-Now that the variations have been defined, the next step is to to configure the experiment in Google Analytics.
+Now that the variations have been defined, the next step is to configure the experiment in Google Analytics.

 Configure the Experiment and Objective in Google Analytics